 How many activities should kids do after school?
-It's a question that all parents grapple with, and most of us feel guilty about.
+It's a question that all parents grapple with.
+As a result, most of us feel guilty about it.

 The answer to this question isn't so much about a number, but a value.
 An approach to life that gives you a Goldilocks sort of existence.
 Not too much, not too little, but just right.